TXRA0/ScreepsAI/README.md

 ### Next Version - 0.80:
 - Introducing multi-rooming and room support
+- Caching for commonly used find() functions to save CPU
 - Building up on already robust code
 - Better repairers (maybe a centralised repair manager)
 - potentially lab and market management (capatalism)